|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 (2) the aggregation must result in telecommunications infrastructure improvements that ensure the policy set forth in subdivision 1, paragraphs (a) and (b).

-(a) The chief information officer shall establish reimbursement rates in cooperation with the commissioner of management and budget to be billed to participating agencies and educational institutions sufficient to cover the operating, maintenance, and administrative costs of the system.
+(a) The chief information officer shall establish reimbursement rates in cooperation with the commissioner of finance to be billed to participating agencies and educational institutions sufficient to cover the operating, maintenance, and administrative costs of the system.

 (b) Except as otherwise provided in subdivision 4, a direct appropriation made to an educational institution for usage costs associated with the state information infrastructure must only be used by the educational institution for payment of usage costs of the network as billed by the chief information officer.